chenchun-undergraduate/SVM-Geometry-and-Generalization-Analysis/README.md

 min (1/2)||w||² + C*Σξi

-is transformed into a dual maximization problem involving Lagrange multipliers α_i.
+is transformed into a dual maximization problem involving Lagrange multipliers αi>0 and μi>0.

 While mathematically elegant, the geometric implications of: